Shimizu S-Pulse: Professional football

-In 2011, S-Pulse made the "Signing of the Century" by making a move to complete the signing of Swedish and Arsenal F.C legend Freddie Ljungberg.
+In 2011, S-Pulse made the "Signing of the Century" by making a move to complete the signing of Swedish and Arsenal F.C. legend Freddie Ljungberg.
 It is considered by many Japanese to be one of the greatest signings in league history.
 Many also believed that the signing would boost football in baseball-fanatic Japan, however Ljungberg departed, and subsequently retired, after 5 1/2 months with the club.
 Later managements would turn out to be a catalyst for S-Pulse's luck to run out in the next seasons.

 S-Pulse would play four more seasons in J1, until their first-tier stay was broken in the 2015 season.
 The club was in good standing early in the first stage until they collapsed later, falling into the bottom three.
 Home fans were disappointed at the way their club was playing.
 S-Pulse failed to improve in the second stage, being at the relegation positions.
 After 23 seasons in the top flight, they were relegated to J2 (and the second tier) for the first time in their history after a 1–0 home loss to Vegalta Sendai on October 17, 2015.

 S-Pulse bounced back to top flight football immediately, securing promotion to the J1 League on the final matchweek of the 2016 J2 League.

 After six years at J1 League, in which they spent five of the six years on the lower half of the table, S-Pulse returned to J2 League after being confirmed relegation from the J1 on the last matchweek, having finished in 17th place, just above their rivals Júbilo Iwata.

+On 27 October 2024, S-Pulse secure promotion to J1 League after defeat Tochigi SC narrowly 1-0 with goal Jelani Reshaun Sumiyoshi in 50th minute and return to top tier after two years absence.